AutoEZ v. 2.0

 You also can't use the Excel menu bar (ribbon in newer versions of Excel) to open a model file.
 In fact, to avoid any confusion the Excel menu bar (or ribbon) is normally hidden when the AutoEZ workbook is active.
 Anything you want to do with AutoEZ you do by using the various buttons.A word about sample models:

 In the AutoEZ documentation you will see references to many different sample models, typically found in folder "C:\AutoEZ\Sample Models" if you installed to the default location.
 Some are EZNEC type models.
 They have an ".ez" file extension, although you may not see the extension depending on your Windows settings.
-Three of these (BYVEE, BYDIPOLE, 15MQUAD) are copies of the same models found in the EZNEC samples folder, duplicated for convenience so you won't have to switch folders while working through the AutoEZ documentation.
+Four of these (BYVEE, BYDIPOLE, 15MQUAD, 20M5ELYA) are copies of the same models found in the EZNEC samples folder, duplicated for convenience (with permission) so you won't have to switch folders while working through the AutoEZ documentation.